Rosenblatt Reiterates Comcast (CMCSA) Neutral Recommendation

 What are Other Shareholders Doing?

+UOPIX - Ultranasdaq-100 Profund Investor Class holds 117K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 142K shares, representing a decrease of 21.26%.
+The firm decreased its portfolio allocation in CMCSA by 14.58% over the last quarter.

+Boyar Asset Management holds 102K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 108K shares, representing a decrease of 5.96%.
+The firm decreased its portfolio allocation in CMCSA by 99.89% over the last quarter.

+Gluskin Sheff & Assoc holds 99K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 98K shares, representing an increase of 1.34%.
+The firm increased its portfolio allocation in CMCSA by 13.68% over the last quarter.

-Legacy Bridge holds 0K shares representing 0.00% ownership of the company.
+BRANDES INVESTMENT TRUST - Brandes U.S. Value Fund holds 4K shares representing 0.00% ownership of the company.
 No change in the last quarter.

-Ethos Financial Group holds 13K shares representing 0.00% ownership of the company.

-Sumitomo Life Insurance holds 60K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 61K shares, representing a decrease of 2.01%.
-The firm decreased its portfolio allocation in CMCSA by 99.80% over the last quarter.

-Wedmont Private Capital holds 21K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 15K shares, representing an increase of 27.52%.
-The firm increased its portfolio allocation in CMCSA by 95.87% over the last quarter.

-Harwood Advisory Group holds 35K shares representing 0.00% ownership of the company.
-In it's prior filing, the firm reported owning 78K shares, representing a decrease of 124.47%.
-The firm decreased its portfolio allocation in CMCSA by 99.94% over the last quarter.
+Keystone Financial Services holds 20K shares representing 0.00% ownership of the company.
+In it's prior filing, the firm reported owning 20K shares, representing a decrease of 1.49%.
+The firm decreased its portfolio allocation in CMCSA by 99.89% over the last quarter.

 What is the Fund Sentiment?